-The Hearing Loss Association of America® (HLAA) is the nation’s foremost membership and advocacy organization for people with hearing loss.
-The mission of HLAA is to open the world of communication for people with hearing loss through information, education, advocacy and support.
+The Hearing Loss Association of America (HLAA) is the nation’s foremost membership and advocacy organization for people with hearing loss.
+The mission of HLAA is to open the world of communication to people with hearing loss through information, education, support and advocacy.
 HLAA’s programs and services include:

 Information and Support

-There are 36 million people with hearing loss in the United States.
-More than 60,000 individuals with hearing loss or their families have contacted HLAA asking for material, resources, support and referrals.
+There are 48 million people with hearing loss in the United States.
+More than 60,000 individuals with hearing loss, their families, or hearing health care professionals have contacted HLAA asking for material, resources, support and referrals.
 Staff provides personalized responses to requests.

 Hearing Loss Magazine

-Published bimonthly since 1980, this award-winning magazine tells real-life stories of people with hearing loss and their families, informs readers of cutting-edge technology, and provides updates about HLAA’s advocacy efforts to create a better future for people with hearing loss.
-An online e-News of current events complements the magazine.
+Published bimonthly since 1980 with a readership of 50,000, this award-winning magazine tells real-life stories of people with hearing loss and their families, informs readers of cutting-edge technology, and provides updates about HLAA’s advocacy efforts to create a better future for people with hearing loss.
+The HLAA e-News of current events and advocacy news complements the magazine.

-A program to raise awareness about hearing loss, help to eradicate the stigma associated with it and raise funds to provide information and support for people with hearing loss.
-Since 2006, the Walk4Hearing has raised more than $6 million and has become the largest walk program for people with hearing loss taking place in multiple cities across the United States.
-Money raised from the Walk4Hearing is split between the local Walk site’s community and the national organization.
+A walk to raise awareness about hearing loss, help to eradicate the stigma associated with it and raise funds to provide information and support for people with hearing loss.
+Since 2006, the Walk4Hearing has raised almost $12 million and includes 20 cities across the country.
 For more information, visit www.walk4hearing.org.

-Provides a train-the-trainer course in the use of assistive technology.
+Provides a year-long train-the-trainer course raising awareness about and advocating for the use of hearing assistive technology.

 Hearing Loss Support Specialist Training (HLSST)